 Midsummer planting tips for many root vegetables are based on the fact that they take close to two months to mature and they are partially protected by growing their edible parts underground in the soil.
-Beets, kohlrabi and radishes all can take light frosts.
+Beets, kohlrabi, and radishes all can take light frosts.
 Parsnips take 4 months to mature and can withstand multiple frosts.
 Parsnips can be overwintered if the soil doesn’t completely freeze, so cover them with a thick layer of mulch.

 Cabbage matures in about 3 months and is one of the hardiest veggies, withstanding 20 F. (-6 C.).

-Many herbs, like basil, are is actually hot weather crops and not recommended for midsummer planting.
+Many herbs, like basil, are actually hot weather crops and are not recommended for midsummer planting.
 Regarding flowers, look for midsummer sales at your local nurseries and purchase lovely annuals and perennials for a reduced price.
 Remember to trim and deadhead all your annuals to keep them fresh and to encourage repeat blooming.
 Flowers that particularly benefit from deadheading are: